CapricanDRJ/discord_bots_legal/Hades_Star_Tech_Terms_of_Service.md

 - **Purpose**: The bot facilitates recording and sharing tech levels related to the Hades' Star game.
 It allows users to input their tech levels and choose which discords to share this information with.
 Users can also modify or delete profiles using the `/alt` command.
 - **User Control**: You have control over the data you share and who you share it with via the `/corp` command.
 The bot allows you to change or remove discord servers you share with.
+- Designated Discord server administrators may be granted limited API access to retrieve shared tech data submitted by users within their own server.
+API access is strictly scoped to each user’s explicitly shared data and does not permit access to data from other servers or users who have not opted in.

 ## 3. Disclaimer of Warranties